SyncfusionExamples/Integrating-OpenAI-with-Blazor-RichTextEditor/README.md

 ## Steps to do before the sample run

-* Open the `./src/Data/Constants.cs` file.
+To get the app working, you’ll need an OpenAI API key.
+You can get one by [signing up](https://platform.openai.com/signup) for an account.

-* Replace your OpenAI License key in the `OPENAI_KEY` const variable.
+* Open the `./src/Data/Constants.cs` file and set your OpenAI API key to `OPENAI_KEY` const.

 ```cs
 const string OPENAI_KEY = "Provide_Your_OpenAI_License_Key_Here";
 ```

-* Now, run the sample to see the OpenAI integration in Blazor RTE component.
+* Now, run the sample to see the OpenAI integration in Blazor RichTextEditor component.